CASTOR-telescope/ETC/README.md

 WARNING: Everything is super messy at the moment because I am stuck in debugging hell...

+TODO: Figure out a way to ensure consistent absolute paths for project on CANFAR & local systems...

 ## Local Build Instructions

 To build the project _locally_ (i.e., not on [CANFAR](https://www.canfar.net/en/)), do the